 Respond – Respond effectively to potential human trafficking in your community by identifying needs and available resources to provide critical support and assistance

-Building a Response
+Building a Human Trafficking Response Program

 As part of the respond element of the program, SOAR training also champions activities that encompass individualized protocol development.
 The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule specifically permits certain disclosures to report injury or abuse of patients.
 These disclosures include those that are required by law, agreed to by the individual, and that are necessary to prevent harm.
 Therefore, if state mandatory reporting requirements dictate, the patient must be reported.